-Why do our kids take so many tests?
+Why do we make our kids take standardized tests?

 My son’s school put out the call for proctors back in May, so I blithely put myself down for three four-hour shifts.

 Oh, this will be cake, I thought.
 I’ll have time to write a column and I’ll read a book.
 None of those things happened.